sfreeman422/RaspAlarm/README.md

 My girlfriend and I watched a YouTube video about how technology rules people's lives.
 The guy in the video mentioned that he knows couples who wake up and go through their phones before even saying good morning to each other and that this was "unhealthy".
 We realized we do exactly that so we thought up a solution to still have some technology in our bedroom but leave our phones in another room.

 # Changelog/Status

+## 2/11/16 - Bug Fixes
+- Resolved error handling issues when the user chooses not to share their location.
+- Many modifications to code to make it more concise and easier to read.
+- Added a loading animation.
+- Adjusted CSS for smaller resolutions
+- Added a new, up to date picture of the clock.

 ## 9/26/17 - Changes
 - Resolved bugs with Auto-brightness feature.